Driveiei/Sudoku-Game-New-Version-/README.md

 #### Patterns
 There are some patterns that had use in this program.

-- **Model-View-Controller Pattern** — Separate the responsibility for control, model and view for GUI.
+- **Model-View-Controller Pattern** â€” Separate the responsibility for control, model and view for GUI.
-- **Singleton Pattern** — Use all same object for the same class in the program.
+- **Singleton Pattern** â€” Use all same object for the same class in the program.
 - **Strategy Pattern** - Create objects which represent various strategies and a context object.

 #### Interesting logic